Visas are required for travel to Tajikistan; in addition a special permit

 same thing as the GBAO permit).
 If they have been in the country for thirty days or less,

-tourists are NOT required to register with OVIR.
+travellers with a tourist visa (see below) are NOT required to register with OVIR.
 Claiming a fine from tourists on these

 grounds is therefore illegal and should be vigorously refused, threatening if necessary